 Dad tells himself, “Many things have happened before.
 This is something new.”
 Maybe Mathew heard this phrase in preschool and simply brought it home with him.
 “What should I do now?”
 He thinks to himself.
 “Should I become upset and hurt?
 But I’m not really upset and hurt.
 Should I pretend to be upset to teach him a lesson?
 Or perhaps I should turn this into a joke?
 But I can’t because he might feel like he genuinely hates me at this moment.”

 With the most calm, serious, and unflustered voice, Dad asks, “Why do you hate me?”

 Matthew explains, “Because you want Serge to come, but I don’t want Serge to come.”
 Dad feels frustration rise inside himself once again.
-Of course, he loves his boy, but right now, he hears a lot of “no’s” and “I don’t want to’s.”
+Of course, he loves his boy, but right now, he hears a lot of “no’s” and “I don’t wants.”
 That being said, the dad thinks about how it is important for the boy to have “wants” and “don’t wants.”
 After all, Dad wants Matthew to grow up having a lot of self-motivation, having a lot of healthy “wants” and “don’t wants” in the future.
-He doesn’t want an unmotivated 25-year old son in the future.
+He doesn’t want an unmotivated 25-year-old son in the future.